Samuel Walker (soldier)

-Samuel Walker (October 19, 1822 – February 6, 1893) was an American soldier, lawman and politician who settled in Lawrence, Kansas and served as an officer during Bleeding Kansas and the American Civil War.
+Samuel Walker (not to be confused with Samuel Hamilton Walker) (October 19, 1822 – February 6, 1893) was an American soldier, lawman and politician who settled in Lawrence, Kansas, and served as an officer during Bleeding Kansas and the American Civil War.

 Early life

-Samuel Walker was born on October 19, 1822 in Franklin County, Pennsylvania.
+Walker was born on October 19, 1822, in Franklin County, Pennsylvania.
 After marrying Marian E. Lowe in 1842, Walker moved to Ohio in 1848, and worked there as a cabinet maker.
 In 1855 he settled permanently in Lawrence, Kansas.
 There Walker became a founding member of the Bloomington Guards, a local militia company, in late 1855, and he was quickly elected first sergeant.
 In the following year Walker was elected colonel of the 4th Kansas Cavalry, which participated in all the campaigns of the free-state men during Bleeding Kansas.
-In that capacity Walker was present at the sieges of Lawrence and Fort Saunders, and commanded free-state forces on August 16, 1856 at the Battle of Fort Titus, which was a free-state victory.
+In that capacity Walker was present at the sieges of Lawrence and Fort Saunders, and commanded free-state forces on August 16, 1856, at the Battle of Fort Titus, which was a free-state victory.
 In 1856 Walker served as a member of the short-lived Territorial House of Representatives under the Topeka Constitution, and around the same time he also was a Deputy U.S. Marshal.
-Walker became the sheriff of Douglas County, Kansas in October 1857 and served until January 1862.
+Walker became the sheriff of Douglas County, Kansas, in October 1857 and served until January 1862.